 A psychic (Macha Meril) who can read minds picks up the thoughts of a murderer in the audience and soon becomes a victim.

-As with other Argento films, the accent in Deep Red is on the visuals: the artsy sets, the garish lighting, and the tendency for the camera to dwell on brutal details – featuring death by necklace, sideboard and boiling bath!
+The plot grows more complicated with each passing scene, eventually becoming almost incomprehensible as Argento adds in myths and rumours and whatnot.
+But, as with other Argento films, the accent in Deep Red is on the visuals: the artsy sets, the garish lighting, and the tendency for the camera to dwell on brutal details – featuring death by necklace, sideboard and boiling bath!

 Images are stark with high contrast lighting, and there’s lots of visual symmetry.